2022 Ireland rugby union tour of New Zealand

-In July 2022, Ireland played a three-Test series against New Zealand as part of the 2022 mid-year rugby union internationals.
+In July 2022, Ireland played a 3 match test series against New Zealand as part of the 2022 mid-year rugby union internationals.
 Ireland also played two matches against the Māori All Blacks.
 This was Ireland's first tour since their tour to Australia in 2018, their first tour to New Zealand since 2012, and their first encounter against New Zealand since November 2021.

-In the first Test, at Auckland’s Eden Park, New Zealand comfortably beat the visitors 42-19.
+In the first test, at Auckland's Eden Park, New Zealand comfortably beat the visitors 42–19.

-In the second Test, in Dunedin, Ireland prevailed by 23-12 scoring their first victory against the All Blacks on New Zealand soil, their fourth win over New Zealand.
+In the second test, in Dunedin, Ireland prevailed by 23–12 scoring their first victory against the All Blacks on New Zealand soil, and recorded their fourth win over New Zealand.

-The following week Ireland became just the fifth touring side to achieve a series win in New Zealand, beating the All Blacks 32-22 in Wellington for a 2–1 series victory.
+The following week Ireland became just the fifth touring side to achieve a series win in New Zealand, beating the All Blacks 32–22 in Wellington for a 2–1 series victory.
 The feat had only been previously accomplished by South Africa (1937), Australia (1949, 1986), the British & Irish Lions (1971), and France (1994).